Frontman posts about

 By Danni Friedland on February 20, 2026

 AI coding tools read your source files but never see the running application.
-Here is what that means technically — on both the client and server side — and which tools are building the bridge.Every AI Coding Agent Is Blind to Your UI
+Here is what that means technically — on both the client and server side — and which tools are building the bridge.Introducing Frontman: AI That Sees Your UI

 By Danni Friedland on February 18, 2026